Financial Assistance for Canadians Victimized Abroad

 - Upon return to Canada, financial assistance for professional counselling;

-- Funeral expenses if the crime resulted in the death of the victim; and/or
+- Funeral expenses if the crime resulted in the death of the victim (includes funeral home and burial costs, but does not include expenses for flowers, reception, etc.); and/or

 - out-of-pocket expenses due to being a victim of a violent crime.

-Canadians are also eligible to receive consular services while outside of Canada through the Department of Foreign Affairs Canada.
+Canadians are also eligible to receive consular services while outside of Canada through Global Affairs Canada.
 To find out the nearest Canadian embassy or consulate visit:

 Points to Consider